 IP-Pulse is a special version of IP-Parallel-IO and can be single ended or differential or a combination.
 4 pulse streams supported.
 Reference SW includes a user interface to manually change the parameters [via keyboard] or through the standard API.
 Ask to have this one ported to other platforms.

-Synchronous Data Link Control - subset of HDLC with byte wide data.
+High Level Data Link Control & Synchronous Data Link Control - subset of HDLC with byte wide data.
 Can be interoperable with HDLC if byte oriented.
 Synchronous Clock and Data interface with eight bit flag characters to delineate messages.
 If the start and end flag overlap a 15 bit sequence can occur [optional] as the ending zero of the completion flag is reused as the first zero of the start flag.
 LSB first data transfer.
+CRC is embedded.
+HDLC can have non-byte boundary data.

 ccPMC-BiSerial-VI-ORN1 2 ports of SDLC.
 Dual Port RAM [circular buffer] for message storage.
 Separate Rx and Tx spaces.
 2 ports of NRZ also included